Key storylines for Notre Dame football for Cincinnati matchup

 Kelly takes a 26-game home winning streak and a history of success at Notre Dame Stadium against highly ranked teams into this game, albeit with a small sample.

-The Cincinnati game will mark only the fourth time in Kelly’s career that he will play in a top-10 matchup at Notre Dame Stadium.
+The Cincinnati game will mark only the third time in Kelly’s career that he will play in a top-10 matchup at Notre Dame Stadium.

 There is some irony that 12 years later, Kelly has to beat the Bearcats monster he helped create after lifting the Cincinnati program to new heights with a 34-6 record during his three-plus seasons there as head coach in 2007-09.